Black July: Sunday, 24 July

 The Avro plane carrying the bodies arrived at Ratmalana Airport at 7:20 pm, by which time the crowd at the cemetery had swollen to more than 8,000.
 The crowd wanted the bodies to be handed over to the families rather than to be buried at the cemetery.
 Violence broke out between the crowd and police, and the riot squad was summoned.
 The riot squad then fired tear gas at the crowd and baton-charged them before handing control of the situation over to the army.
 The president then decided to cancel the military funeral and hand the bodies over to the families.
 The vehicles carrying the bodies had been driven away from Ratmalana at 8:30 pm and the drivers were heading to the cemetery.
 Due to the situation, the bodies were then diverted to army headquarters, so that they could be handed over to the families.
 The crowd at the cemetery was informed of the president's decision at around 10 pm.
 The crowd left the cemetery in a restive mood.

 A section of the crowd marched up D. S. Senanayake Mawatha to Borella, where they destroyed Tamil-owned Nagalingam Stores.
 The mob—which by that time numbered around 10,000—attacked, looted, and set fire to any building near Borella Junction that had a Tamil connection, including Borella Flats and the Tamil Union Cricket and Athletic Club.
-Then houses belonging to Tamils in the neighbourhood were targeted.
+Tamil shops and houses were also burned with their furniture and goods destroyed.
 The police fired tear gas at the crowd; but after exhausting all of their stock, they were then forced to fire their rifles into the air.
 The crowd then dispersed in the direction of Dematagoda, Maradana, Narahenpita, Grandpass, and Thimbirigasyaya, where they attacked and looted Tamil properties and set them alight.
 Members of criminal gangs came to join the ensuing chaos.
+Students from Buddhist schools also followed the first rioters, which included some Buddhist monks.
+Just hours after the news of the ambush reached Colombo, small gangs were on the streets with typewritten lists of the names and addresses of Tamil owned properties, suggesting prior planning and organisation.